 The Arrowsmith Programme works on the principles that the brain is plastic and therefore able to be changed.
 Potential students undergo an assessment that targets 16 specific areas of the brain to analyse and identify particular areas of strength or weakness.

-An individualised programme is then set ranging from 3-5 years.
+An individualised programme is then set ranging from three to five years.
 Engagement and commitment are paramount and by applying themselves students will start to reactivate under functioning areas of their brain enabling them to comprehend classroom material with more ease and increase their ability to participate.

 The programme has gained international recognition with several studies now looking at brain images to identify the change that participation in the Arrowsmith Programme has enabled.
 Understanding has shifted from preconceived notions that an individual’s brain capacity is fixed to the exciting realisation that we can change our brains.